 Padar Wreck

 A wooden 12m long boat that sank in 2016 close to the small island Batubilah.
-Lying on a slope at 18-14m depth, it is already full of life; thousands of shrimp resides in all crevices, barracuda is often seen and batfish likes to hang around the still intact mast.
-This is also a great night dive, look out for zebra crabs inside fire urchins, cuttle fish and Flying Gurnards.
+Lying on a slope at 18-14m depth, it has been taken over by life; thousands of shrimp reside in crevices, barracuda are often seen, and batfish like to hang around the intact mast.
+This is also a great night dive, look out for zebra crabs inside fire urchins, dwarf cuttle fish and flying gurnards.

 Secret Garden

-Well, we are not gonna tell you anything about the site because it is secret.
-Typically not too strong currents so suitable and interesting for both beginners and experienced divers.
+Shhh no spoilers about the site because it is secret!
+Typically, the currents aren’t too strong here so suitable and interesting for both beginners and experienced divers.

 Payung